Reinforced Galton-Watson processes II: Large time behaviors

 In the light case when $\lambda_1=1$ and $\lambda_2<1/2$, $n^{1/2}(m_{\boldsymbol{\tau}_n}-1)$ rather converges in distribution to some centered Gaussian variable.
 This suggests that in most (if not all) cases, one should have $\limsup_{n\to\infty} \Phi(\varsigma(n))=\infty$.
 This would imply that the terminal value $M_{\infty}=\infty$, $\hat{\mathcal P}_{\delta_\ell}$-a.s., and therefore also $M_{\infty}=0$, ${\mathcal P}_{\delta_\ell}$-a.s.

 The possible behaviors of critical reinforced perpetuity hence appear richer than for regular perpetuities.
-This also suggest that there exist reinforced branching processes such that \eqref{eqn:subcritical} hold but the process survives with positive probability.
+This also suggests that there exist reinforced branching processes such that \eqref{eqn:subcritical} holds but the process survives with positive probability.

 \paragraph{Acknowledgements.} The authors wish to thank the anonymous referees for their comments that helped improved previous versions of this article.